Al Michaels Speaker & Booking Information

 He is a legendary sports broadcaster known best for his call of the 1980 Olympic "Miracle on Ice" game and his work on Monday Night Football

-Beyond football, Michaels is also known for his memorable calls in other sports.
-One of his most famous moments came during the 1980 Winter Olympics when he delivered the iconic "Do you believe in miracles?" line after the U.S. hockey team's stunning victory over the Soviet Union, a moment now known as the "Miracle on Ice."
-Additionally, he was on the air during the earthquake-interrupted Game 3 of the 1989 World Series, providing calm and composed commentary during a moment of crisis.
-These moments have cemented his legacy as a versatile and reliable voice in sports broadcasting.
+Beyond football, Michaels is also known for his iconic calls in other major sporting events.
+One of his most famous moments came during the 1980 Winter Olympics when he delivered the unforgettable "Do you believe in miracles?" line after the U.S. hockey team's stunning victory over the Soviet Union, a moment now known as the "Miracle on Ice."
+Another notable moment in his career occurred during Game 3 of the 1989 World Series, which was interrupted by a major earthquake.
+Michaels' calm and professional demeanor during the crisis further solidified his reputation as a top-tier broadcaster.

 SIMILAR SPEAKERS